TameGame/Engine/doc/content/getting_started.md

 http-server
 ```

 You'll find the game running at `http://localhost:8080/`.
+One annoying thing about http-server
+is that due to the way caching works, you may need to manually load
+`http://localhost:8080/Game.js` in order to persuade the browser to update its copy of the game
+when making changes.